dafny-lang/dafny/docs/DafnyRef/Statements.md

 [^elephant]: The `:-` token is called the elephant symbol or operator.

 An update-with-failure statement uses _failure-compatible_ types.
-A failure-compatible type is a type that has the following members (each with no in-parameters and one out-parameter):
+A failure-compatible type is a type that has the following (non-static) members (each with no in-parameters and one out-parameter):

  * a non-ghost function `IsFailure()` that returns a `bool`
  * an optional non-ghost function `PropagateFailure()` that returns a value assignable to the first out-parameter of the caller
- * an optional method or function `Extract()` (PropagateFailure and Extract were permitted to be methods (but deprecated) prior to Dafny 4.
+ * an optional function `Extract()`
+(PropagateFailure and Extract were permitted to be methods (but deprecated) prior to Dafny 4.
 They will be required to be functions in Dafny 4.)

 A failure-compatible type with an `Extract` member is called _value-carrying_.